thu-ml/tianshou/docs/tutorials/batch.rst

 4. Tensors are the most important values.
 In short, tensors are n-dimensional arrays of the same data type.
 We support two types of tensors: `PyTorch <https://pytorch.org/>`_ tensor type ``torch.Tensor`` and `NumPy <https://numpy.org/>`_ tensor type ``np.ndarray``.

 5. Scalars are also valid values.
 A scalar is a single boolean, number, or object.
 They can be python scalar (``False``, ``1``, ``2.3``, ``None``, ``'hello'``) or NumPy scalar (``np.bool_(True)``, ``np.int32(1)``, ``np.float64(2.3)``).
 They just shouldn't be mixed up with Batch/dict/tensors.

-We can describe the structure of ``Batch`` using a tree in the right.
-There is always a "virtual root" node to represent the whole ``Batch`` object; internal nodes are keys (names), and leaf nodes are values (scalars or tensors).
-Having a picture of the structure in mind helps when we deal with ``Batch`` objects.

 .. note::